sanketghurghure/sanketghurghure/README.md

 3. Redux
 4. Material UI

+This project also covers New features such as history And Replay

 ##### NOTE:
 Almost All functions are attached with **transition**.
 There might be some delay in executing few functions.
 I know you would be very much excited for seeing it in action. 😄.
 Just a little patience 😊